SharksInOrbit/Solris-Satmor/content/(1) Wanderhome (Gates)/Rules/Special Rules.md

 ---
-title: North Wind God
+title: Special Rules
 draft: true
 tags:
-  - Lore
+  - Rules
 ---

 ## This page is a work in progress

-#Lore
+#Rules